 - Resolution must be at least 1280 x 768.

-- Desktop Client is not compatibility with Microsoft Windows Server
+- Desktop Client is not compatible with Microsoft Windows Server.

-- If another version of Java than 8 is installed, please consider installing Java 8 and modifying Centreon-Map4.ini to add the following line -vm $path_to_java8$ BEFORE -vmwargs
+- If a version of Java other than 8 is installed, consider installing Java 8 and modifying Centreon-Map4.ini to add the following line -vm $path_to_java8$ BEFORE -vmwargs.

-*Regarding your OS, the file is located here
+*Depending on your OS, the file is located in one of this directories:

 - WINDOWS: C:[USER][AppdatalocaleCentreon-map4unstableCentreon-Map4.ini

 Centreon MAP Server machine must access:¶

 - Centreon Central broker, usually on Centreon Central machine, using TCP port 5758